-Chief procurement officers should read this report to understand the relative positioning and capabilities of providers to help them effectively plan their strategic sourcing capabilities, optimize transactional procurement and increase spend visibility.
+Chief procurement officers should read this report to understand the relative positioning and capabilities of providers to help them effectively plan their strategic sourcing, optimize their transactional procurement and increase spend visibility.

-Sourcing and vendor management professionals should read this report to develop a better understanding of the current landscape of global procurement BPO service providers.
+Sourcing and vendor management professionals should read this report to develop a better understanding of the global landscape of procurement BPO service providers.